Mastermegamind/tactical-3-point-game/.history/AI_LEARNING_SYSTEM_20251227045722.md

 # AI Learning System Documentation

-This document explains how the AI learning system works in the Okwe - Tactical Pebble Game.
+This document explains how the AI learning system works in the Tactical Pebble Game.

 ---